grisoe/tweethunter/README.md

 ## Configuration File
 You need to edit the file conf.json located in the conf folder.
-In the "inTwitter" array are the main terms of the search, you need at least one main term.
-The "inTweets" array stores the secondary terms; for example, if you want the tweets that have the word "torvalds", along with at least one of these terms: linux, unix, computers, etc., you need to put the term "torvalds" in inTwitter and "linux", "unix", "computers" in "inTweets".
+In the inTwitter array are the main terms of the search; you need at least one.
+The inTweets array stores the secondary terms; for example, if you want the tweets that have the word "torvalds", along with at least one of these terms: "linux", "unix", "computers", etc., you need to put the term "torvalds" in inTwitter and "linux", "unix", "computers" in inTweets.
-The "remove" array stores the names of the Twitter accounts you do not want tweets from.
+The remove array stores the names of the Twitter accounts you do not want tweets from.
 ```json
 {
   "inTwitter": [